Introduction

 The signed refs mechanism ensures teardown can never delete data it didn’t create - even if someone gains access to your endpoint.

-Complete working example with Next.js + Prisma + PostgreSQL, including integration tests.
+Complete working example with Next.js + Prisma + PostgreSQL.

 See the example →